-This interesting device made by Harrison in America was made exclusively for use with the Weston Master series of exposure meters and in effect, turns the meter into a colour temperature meter.
+This interesting device from Harrison in America, was made for use with the Weston Master series of exposure meters and in effect, turns the meter into a colour temperature meter.
 It comprises of three mechanical components: An adjustable baffle, red and blue filters.
 Once locked over the exposed (with the baffle out) photo-electric cell, the meter is offered up to the incident light source.
 The calculator panel is slid out but the filter plunger is pushed fully home, switching the red filter into place.

 The toothed adjustment wheel of the baffle is then rotated until the meter needle reads 3.2 (Candles / Sq.Ft.)
 This reference point refers to a colour temperature of 3200 degrees Kelvin (Tungsten photographic lighting).
 The plunger is then released to switch in the blue filter.
 The new meter reading is noted.